-I’ve worked with people with a history of, facing charges for, or at risk of committing, a wide variety of sex crimes, including but not limited to (and this list is in alphabetical order):
+I’ve worked with people with a history of, facing charges for, or at risk of committing, a wide variety of sex crimes, including but not limited to (this list is in alphabetical order):

-I am accredited by the Association for the Treatment of Sexual Abusers, and am a Certified Sex Offender Treatment Provider.
+I have been accredited by the Association for the Treatment of Sexual Abusers, and many years ago, I became a Certified Sex Offender Treatment Provider.
 In addition, I am on the approved list of recommended therapists maintained by the Association for Sex Abuse Prevention, an organization formed to provide support for non-offending minor-attracted persons (MAPs) who want to avoid acting on their attraction to children.

 These certifications and affiliations – though often appreciated by lawyers and courts – are not what makes me a good therapist for a person charged with or worried about committing a sex crime, or struggling with desires you might find overwhelming, or shameful, or both.

 I might be a good therapist for you because I have bottomless empathy and curiosity, and judgment of others is not in my job description.
 I have extensive experience working with people wrongfully accused, as well as with those who did indeed commit the crimes with which they were charged.